CaskAle/summit-pi-project/TJBot-setup-notes.md

 6. `npm build node_modules/rpi-ws281x-native`

-7. Edit the file `./node_modules/rpi-ws281x-native//lib/ws281x-native.js`
+7. Edit the file `./node_modules/rpi-ws281x-native//lib/ws281x-native.js`.

-   - Search for a block of code that looks like this:
+   - Search for a block of code that looks like this (at or near line 43):

      ```javascript
      switch(socFamily[1].toLowerCase()) {